Please note that the recommended version of Scilab is 2026.0.0. This page might be outdated.

 Detailed examples using Scilab and C coded externals are given in

-modules/differential_equations/tests/unit_tests/dassldasrt.tst
+modules/differential_equations/tests/unit_tests/dassldasrt.tst and

 modules/differential_equations/tests/unit_tests/daskr.tst